woocommerce/portfolio-to-projects-converter/readme.txt

 === Portfolio to Projects Converter ===
-Contributors:
+Contributors: woothemes, mattyza, jeffikus
 Donate link:
-Tags:
+Tags: woothemes, portfolio, projects
-Requires at least: 3.9
+Requires at least: 3.8.1
-Tested up to: 3.9
+Tested up to: 3.9.1
 Stable tag: 1.0.0
 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Hey there!
-I'm your new starter plugin.
+Converts Portfolio items into Project items.

 == Description ==

-Hey there!
-I'm your new starter plugin.
+Converts Portfolio items into Project items.
+This allows you to take your existing WooThemes Portfolio items and use them with our Projects plugin.

 Looking for a helping hand?
-[View plugin documentation](http://domain.com/).
+[View plugin documentation](http://docs.woothemes.com/).

 == Usage ==

-Place some text here, explaining how to use this plugin.
-Keep it clear and easy to read (short sentences).
+After installing the plugin, navigate to the Tools -> Portfolio to Projects admin screen.
+From here, if you have Portfolio items, you will be given the option to Convert Portfolio Items by clicking the button labelled "Convert Portfolio Items".
+Once you've clicked the button, sit back and relax as your Portfolio items are converted into Project items!

 == Installation ==